15-Ab/Leetcode-Daily-Challenge/README.md

 - Found the positive element in the array, which corresponds to the missing element.

 **Result Array :**
-- Created an array 'result' to store the identified duplicate and missing elements.
+- Created an array `jawab` to store the identified duplicate and missing elements.

 **Return Result :**
-   - Returned the 'result' array as the final output.
+   - Returned the `jawab` array as the final output.

 ---
 Have a look at the code , still have any confusion then please let me know in the comments